-POWERLOK® fasteners are designed for use in tapped holes, and are designed to be thread-locking and vibration resistant.
-TAPTITE® fasteners form their own threads in untapped holes as they are being installed.
-They also have excellent vibration resistance, and make excellent electrical grounding screws.
+POWERLOK® II™ fasteners are designed for use in tapped holes their thread-locking action is vibration resistant.
+The TAPTITE® fastener family form mating threads in untapped holes as they are installed.
+They also have excellent vibration resistance and make excellent electrical grounding screws.
+TAPTITE PRO® screws were recently written into an major automotive standard as their default grounding fastener!

 Absolutely not!
 TAPTITE® fasteners form their own threads in untapped nut members as they are being installed.
 This lowers the overall cost of assembly as pre-tapping the nut members is not required.